szorfein/learn-ruby/README.md

     >> wherefore = Minstrel.new('Wherefore')
     >> wherefoce.introduce
     My name is Wherefore!

+Class can also be created dinamically

+    Minstrel = Object.new
+    def Minstrel.introduce(name)
+      puts 'My name is #{name}
+    end
+    def Minstrel.sing
+      puts 'Tralala'
+    end

+You may need to check if a function exist in this case with `respond_to?`:

+    if Minstrel.respond_to?("sing")
+      Minstrel.sing
+    else
+      puts "There are no method 'sing' available" end

 ### struct
 There are another way to create class with the keyword `struct`, the example above can be rewrite like this: